 Sims 4 is popular as it gives its players the power to create and control people.
-However, plenty of players reported that Sims 4 won’t open.
+However, plenty of players reported that the game is stuck on the loading screen.
 Why does this issue happen?
 How to get rid of this issue.
 In the post, MiniTool answers the two questions.

 I clicked play and the task manager shows TS4.exe and the mouse loads for a few seconds and after that they both disappears and nothing happens.

 Why won’t Sims 4 open?
 The error can be triggered by various reasons:

 - The Origin cache files are outdated and corrupted;

 - The mods in Sims 4 might be problematic;